Muskan-saraf/industry5-site/docs/blog/20250309-human-centric.md

 date: "2025-03-09"
 tags: ["Human Centric"]
-content: "Industry 5.0: The Future of Human-Centric Manufacturing The industrial landscape is evolving, and we are now stepping into the next..."
----

-# Industry 5.0: The Future of Human-Centric Manufacturing

-Industry 5.0: The Future of Human-Centric Manufacturing The industrial landscape is evolving, and we are now stepping into the next revolution—Industry 5.0.
+content: "Industry 5.0: The Future of Human-Centric Manufacturing The industrial landscape is evolving, and we are now stepping into the next revolution—Industry 5.0.
 While Industry 4.0 focused on automation, data-driven decision-making, and smart factories, Industry 5.0 takes it a step further by reintroducing human creativity and intelligence into the production process.
 This new phase of industrial transformation is not just about efficiency; it’s about collaboration between humans and machines, sustainability, and personalization.

 What Is Industry 5.0?